 A mechanical licence is the agreement by which permission to reproduce a musical work on a sound carrier is granted by the copyright owner or its representative.
 CMRRA issues mechanical licences through two basic plans: Pay-As-You-Press/Import, or pursuant to the terms of CMRRA’s standard Mechanical Licensing Agreement (MLA).
 If you only plan to produce or import a small quantity of product(s) then you may want to visit CMRRA’s Pay-As-You-Press / Import Licence page.
 If you plan to produce a large number of product(s) on an ongoing basis then you may wish to enter into an MLA with CMRRA.

-Please contact CMRRA at email@example.com for more information if you are interested in entering into an MLA.
+Please contact CMRRA for more information if you are interested in entering into an MLA.
 We will be happy to discuss the standard MLA terms and conditions, as well as the prerequisites for eligibility.
 An MLA is not appropriate for everyone, as it is structured for businesses that manufacture, distribute, and sell records in Canada on an ongoing basis.
 Note that parties to an MLA are required to keep track of, and process, any change in the ownership of the musical works they have used, in order to produce accurate royalty statements each quarter.
 This capability, plus additional requirements, are assessed on a case-by-case basis when making a determination if a label qualifies for an MLA.

-CMRRA currently issues mechanical licences on the basis of 8.3 cents per song, per copy manufactured, where the playing time is five minutes or less.
+CMRRA currently issues mechanical licences on the basis of 8.3 cents per work, per copy manufactured, where the playing time is five minutes or less.
 For each additional minute (or part thereof) 1.66 cents is added to the rate.
-Note however that a small number of publishers represented by CMRRA do not participate in the industry agreement and charge a higher-than-standard royalty rate.
+Note, however, that a small number of publishers represented by CMRRA do not participate in the industry agreement and charge a higher-than-standard royalty rate.

 This royalty rate is applicable only to reproduction of musical works embodied in audio-only sound recordings, such as CDs, cassettes and vinyl recordings.
 The royalty rate for the reproduction of musical works embodied in any other merchandise, such as toys, games, or any other special product is subject to individual negotiation.